Nati-onBear/IV_Battle-Tank/README.md

 Riding a tank, teaming up with other AI tanks battling against enemies

-Enemies consist of tanks, stationary mortars, helicopter...
+Enemies consist of tanks, stationary mortars...

 # Game Rules
 Player start with finite number of ammo and health